 Setting up your SIEM Integration

-To set up the integration between Jscrambler and your SIEM, you need to to configure a Jscrambler notification driver and map the fields of the notification body.
+To set up the integration between Jscrambler and your SIEM, you need to configure a Jscrambler notification driver and map the fields of the notification body.
 Let’s explore these steps below.

 Currently, we provide two types of drivers that your SIEM will most likely be compatible with: Elasticsearch and Webhook.
 Below, we will explore how to set things up in each of these.